nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 expect(cache.getSize()).to.equal(limit);
 ```

-Note that you can use `expect` whenever you wish and however many times you wish, but that it's good to keep tests focused on a particular input/output, or, set of expected behaviors.
+Note that you can use `expect` whenever you wish and however many times you wish but it's good to keep tests focused on a particular input/output or set of expected behaviors.

 <a id=""/>
 ##### Tests using the Redux Store